Collinsolayemi/Flight-Tour-And-Hotel-Booking/README.md

 - User will be able to add a bio, a nickname, and upload any photos now if they choose
-- If users opt out of taking the survey, they will be prompted to take the survey at different times in notification format
+- If users opt out of taking the survey, they will be prompted to take the survey at different times in notification format.

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.